 Campbell University Divinity School has been blessed over the years by the monetary gifts of many donors, churches, and organizations.
 Endowed scholarships have been funded to assist students with the cost of divinity school.
 Endowed scholarships are available for qualified students.
 Primary criteria include grade point average, meeting the requirements of the individual scholarships, and full-time student status.

-A maximum of four full-tuition scholarships may be awarded annually to qualified students.
-Applicants who may qualify will have a minimum grade point average of 3.3 on a 4.0 scale, will possess superb leadership skills, and will demonstrate active participation in local congregations.
+There are a limited number of honors scholarships available to be distributed each academic year.
+Applicants who may qualify for the honors scholarships will have a minimum grade point average of 3.5 on a 4.0 scale.
+For the church music honors scholarship, applicants will have a minimum grade point average of 3.3 on a 4.0 scale.
+Applicants will also possess superb leadership skills and will demonstrate active participation in local congregations.

 Cooperative Baptist Fellowship Leadership Scholarships